giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

     # default config block end
     resources:
       - appcr.yaml
-      - secret.enc.yaml # only if you provide default Secret
+      - secret.enc.yaml # only if you provide the default Secret
+      # You can add here the config map in case of generate it via kubectl gs command or manually
     ```

 At this point, you should have a ready App Template.